jyzgo/JActionLib/README.md

   ```
   cube.RunActions(new MTMoveTo(2f,posA),new MTMoveTo(2f,posB));
   ```
-  ### Simultaneously Action Move a cube to posA, at the same time, scale it to 2times bigger
+  ### Simultaneously Action Move a cube to posA, at the same time, scale it to double volume.

   ```
   cube.RunActions(new MTSpawn(new MTMoveTo(1f,posA),new MTScaleTo(new Vector3(2f,2f,2f)));